umkoin/umkoin/doc/developer-notes.md

     - Class member variables have a `m_` prefix.
     - Global variables have a `g_` prefix.
   - Constant names are all uppercase, and use `_` to separate words.
-  - Class, function and method names are UpperCamelCase (PascalCase).
+  - Class names, function names, and method names are UpperCamelCase (PascalCase).
 Do not prefix class names with `C`.
   - Test suite naming convention: The Boost test suite in file `src/test/foo_tests.cpp` should be named `foo_tests`.
 Test suite names